backslashbuild/deployer/README.md

 ---

-### deployer up &lt;host> &lt;service> [-f &lt;ConfigFilePath>] [--quiet]
+### deployer up &lt;host> &lt;service> [services..] [-f &lt;ConfigFilePath>] [--quiet]

 #### Description

 Replaces the image of a service which is deployed on &lt;host> using the configuration specified in the config file. &lt;service> serves as a key of the config file describing the image.
+More than one services can be passed as arguments to the function and they will be deployed in parallel.

 #### Options

 ```
 --help - Shows help
 --version - Shows version number
 -f --file - Path to the config file.
-Default: "deployer.json"
+Default: "deployer.yml"
 --quiet - Suppresses verbose output from worker processes
 ```